WebAssembly/component-model/design/mvp/CanonicalABI.md

-Streams and futures are entirely symmetric, transferring ownership of the readable end from the lifting component to the host or lowering component and trapping if the readable end is in the middle of `copying` (which would create a dangling-pointer situation) or is already `done` (in which case the only valid operation is `{stream,future}.drop-{readable,writable}`).
+Streams and futures are entirely symmetric, transferring ownership of the readable end from the lifting component to the host or lowering component and trapping if the readable end is in the middle of copying (which would create a dangling-pointer situation) or is in the `DONE` state (in which case the only valid operation is `{stream,future}.drop-{readable,writable}`).
 ```python
 def lift_stream(cx, i, t):